kevinhenryburke/scalegitbook/vision/Storying.md

 *Microscope* puts a lot more work into the Storying process than is common in Salesforce programs.
 This allows control of the overall structure of the build to lie with the Designers and Architects of the system rather than passing on this responsibility to the test teams.
 As a result we do need to add a number of details to the process of creating a story to communicate how a new development should be constructed so that relationships within the org are no longer hidden in the code and tooling.

+*Microscope* also encourages the use of versioning of artifacts and separation of concerns.
+This allows stories to be more independent with fewer dependencies.

+Stories are standalone and not impacted by technical debt Targeted Testing

 ## Story Relationships